aclark4life/parse2plone/README.txt

 Here are a few reasons:

-- Because ``Parse2Plone`` is aimed at lowering the bar for folks who don't already know (or want to know) what a "transmogrifier blueprint" is, but can edit their *buildout.cfg* file and run a single command without having to think too much.
+- Because ``Parse2Plone`` is aimed at lowering the bar for folks who don't already know (or want to know) what a "transmogrifier blueprint" is but can update their *buildout.cfg* file, run ``Buildout``, and then run a single import command to import static content from the file system all without having to think very much.

 - collective.transmogrify provides a framework for creating reusable pipes (whose definitions are called blueprints). ``Parse2Plone`` provides